← Learn · Therapy Progress · 9 min read

 Before you record a therapy session, clarify this

-• Whether you are allowed to share, quote, upload, or reuse any part of it.
+- Whether you're allowed to share, quote, upload, or reuse any part of it.

-• How long you will keep it and how you will delete it.
+- How long you'll keep it and how you'll delete it.

 This may feel like a lot for something that started as "I just want to remember my session."
-But that is the point.
+But that's the point.
 A therapy recording can become more than a memory aid.
 Once it exists, it has to be protected.

 Recording without consent can change the room

-Recording a therapy session without consent can feel like the easiest path if you are nervous to ask.
-It may also feel tempting if you are afraid you will forget, misremember, or lose the thread.
+Recording a therapy session without consent can feel like the easiest path if you're nervous to ask.
+It may also feel tempting if you're afraid you'll forget, misremember, or lose the thread.

 But secret recording can create a second problem.
-Therapy depends on a relationship where both people understand the frame they are working inside.
-If a recording is hidden, the session may no longer feel like a shared space.
+Therapy depends on a relationship where both people understand the frame they're working inside.
+If a recording is hidden, the session may no longer feel like something shared.

 Recording secretly vs. recording with consent